Slipperboard/firmware/README.md

 searches the `include`, `src`, and `tests` directories so project headers are recognized by cppcheck.

-Generate a coverage report with:
+Generate a coverage report:

 ```bash
 make coverage
 ```
+This target fails if line coverage is below 100%.

 ## Formatting